pollfish/docs/s2s.md

 #### 1.5.1 Retrieving CPA value for a given survey

-You can easily retrieve through every callback how much money were earned in USD cents, by appending and reading param with name **cpa**.
+You can easily retrieve through every callback how much money were earned in USD cents (if any), by appending and reading param with name **cpa**.
+You should always read the **cpa** value to make proper decisions prior rewarding your users.

 | **Note:** Demographic collection surveys will fire an s2s with CPA=0  and deliver no revenue to the publisher in all the different integration approaches since this is part of the onboarding process for the users.
 You can enable and provide a reward for the users for these surveys, through the App Settings area of the Dashboard to increase engagement.